moayaan1911/smart-contracts/README.md

 This repo consists of All the smart contracts that I have coded till now.
 I will add more smart contracts in future.

+# Contribution
+This repo is open for Contribution.
+Please contribute if you believe in open source.
+Just make sure you follow the format:-
+1) Parent Folder with indexing and File and md
+2) Details about the sol file in md

 # About the Developer

 Hello everyone, myself **Mohammad Ayaan Siddiqui** from India.
 I am a Full Stack WEB3 developer and a **DECENTRALIZATION MAXI**.
 I talk about WEB3, Cryptocurrencies, Javascript and Python and currently learning web3.